taiwins/taiwins/README.md

 [nuklear GUI](https://github.com/Immediate-Mode-UI/Nuklear).
 It also supports popular tiling window manager features like gapping.

-Taiwins is usable and currently under heavy developement.
-Join the discussion on [Gitter](https://gitter.im/taiwins).
-If you would like to contribute to the project, You can refer to [contributing](CONTRIBUTING.md) for getting started.
+The name of the project pronounces as ['taiwinz], it was inspired by the philosophy of Taichi, as I hope it would be dynamic and balanced.

+Taiwins is usable now with potential bugs and some missing features.
+Continues developement in progress and helps are wanted.
+If you like to join, I drafted some pages of [notes](docs/mainpage.md) to guide you through the starting steps.
+You can also join the chat on [Gitter](https://gitter.im/taiwins) for any questions and disscussions.
+There is a [feature list](docs/progress.md) available if you want to know more about what taiwins can do.

-## How to build
+## Dependencies
 you will need following dependencies

 - Pixman